Man vapes and sings in dock as he’s jailed for harassing Sir Chris Whitty

 Jonathan Chew, 24, approached England’s chief medical officer as he walked through St James’s Park in Westminster

-He has been given an eight-week prison sentence and began vaping in the dock as the sentence was passed, stretching and singing as he was taken to the cells.
+He began vaping in the dock as the sentence was passed, before stretching and singing as he was taken to the cells, as he was sentenced on Thursday afternoon.

-Appearing at Westminster Magistrates' Court on Thursday, Chew, of Chelmsford, Essex, admitted a charge of intent to cause harassment, alarm or distress to Professor Sir Chris.
+Chew, of Chelmsford, Essex, admitted a charge of intent to cause harassment, alarm or distress to Sir Chris.

-He also admitted obstructing Pc Steven Ozden by providing his brother’s name and old address when questioned.
+He also pleaded guilty to obstructing police by providing his brother’s name and old address when questioned.

 Hughes, 24, earlier pleaded guilty to a charge of assault by beating and was sentenced last July.
 He lost his job as an estate agent as a result of the incident.

-Prosecutor Iestyn Morgan said that Chew started filming Sir Chris on his phone while Hughes grabbed him in a headlock.
-Mr Moragan added that Sir Chris suffered “the added humiliation of the recording being forwarded and uploaded”.
+Prosecutor Iestyn Morgan said that Chew had started filming Sir Chris on his phone while Hughes grabbed the chief medical officer in a headlock.
+Mr Morgan added that Sir Chris had suffered “the added humiliation of the recording being forwarded and uploaded”.

-Mr Kherbane argued that Chew had learning difficulties, “intellectual difficulties” and “delayed maturity” and often becomes “frustrated” when trying to communicate with others.
+Rabah Kherbane, defending, argued that Chew has learning difficulties, “intellectual difficulties” and “delayed maturity”, and often becomes “frustrated” when trying to communicate with others.

 Mr Kherbane went on to insist that Chew “really regretted to cause that level of discomfort to someone else”.

-Mr Goldspring responded that the fact he gave police the wrong name and address suggested he had not displayed remorse.
+Mr Goldspring responded that the fact he gave police the wrong name and address suggested he had not shown remorse.

-The trial was scheduled for last month, but it was cancelled as Chew, wearing a dressing gown and appearing via video-link, said he was too ill for it to take place.
+The trial was scheduled for last month, but it was postponed as Chew, wearing a dressing gown and appearing via video link, said he was too ill for it to take place.

-Earlier in January, Rabah Kherbane, defending, had asked for the case to be adjourned after Chew's former solicitor withdrew due to being “professionally embarrassed” following the defendant's behaviour in court.
+Earlier in January, Mr Kherbane had reminded the court of the background to the case, noting that, at the previous hearing, Chew’s former solicitor had withdrawn due to being “professionally embarrassed”.

-Mr Kherbane said the defendant has several conditions including attention deficit hyperactivity disorder (ADHD) and autism which would make it difficult for him to follow proceedings.
+The barrister said the defendant had several conditions, including attention deficit hyperactivity disorder (ADHD) and autism, which would make it difficult for him to follow proceedings.

-During an earlier hearing, Lewis had requested that Professor Sir Whitty attend the trial but was denied by the judge.
+During an earlier hearing, Chew had requested that Sir Chris attend the trial, but this was denied by the judge.

 “The law is that I have the right for him to come.
-I want Chris Whitty there,” Chew told Judge Goldspring who responded: “I suspect I know a bit more about the law than you do.”
+I want Chris Whitty there,” Chew told Mr Goldspring, who responded: “I suspect I know a bit more about the law than you do.”

 Chew added last month: “I feel like I’m innocent.
 I’m answering an assault charge which I don’t think I’ve done.”